iAmMrinal0/prestoToDoBook/presto-components/api.md

   }
 ```

-And it's instance is defined as:
+And its instance is defined as:

 ```haskell
 instance makeUpdateReq :: RestEndpoint UpdateReq UpdateRes where